Jayharer/MachineLearning_work/README.md

 # MachineLearning_work
-Detail understanding of various machine learning algorithms with small examples
+Detail understanding of various machine learning algorithms with small examples and coding in python ,R